My

 I found

-the design of a building on fire interesting.
+the idea of a building on fire to be an interesting design.

 Then I